This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-877-217-7986.

 Learn more about generic drugs

-Requirements for Over-the-Counter (OTC) Medications
+Requirements for Over-the-Counter Medications

-Keep in mind medications that can also be found over-the-counter (OTC) are usually not covered through your prescription drug plan, even if your doctor has prescribed it.
+Keep in mind medications that can also be found over-the-counter are usually not covered through your prescription drug plan, even if your doctor has prescribed it.
 Because these drugs are not covered under your plan, buying the OTC version can often save you money.

 Dispensing Limits for Certain Medications